goadesign/model/README.md

         Filtered("<base key>", func() {
             // Set of tags to include or exclude (if Exclude() is used)
             // elements/relationships when rendering this filtered view.
-            Tag("<tag>", "[tag]") // as many as needed
+            FilterTag("<tag>", "[tag]") // as many as needed

-            // Exclude elements and relationships with the given tags.
+            // Exclude elements and relationships with the given tags instead of
+            // including.
             Exclude()
         })